-Commercial-grade rabbit deterrents contain chemicals, and they can have strong smells associated with them.
+Commercial-grade rabbit deterrents contain chemicals, and they can have powerful smells associated with them.
 While this isn’t necessarily a bad thing, it can be unpleasant for you when you first apply them.
 You also want to keep your kids and pets away from them.
 A few options include:

 3. Electronic Repellents

-Electronic repellents are very popular with gardeners, and there are more than one available thanks to technology.
+Electronic repellents are very popular with gardeners, and there is more than one available thanks to technology.
 They’re nice because you can set them and let them run on their own.
 Most of them are motion-activated.

 Another nice thing about these motion-activated sprinklers is that they can emit a low noise when they go on, and the water itself creates noise.
 This can further startle the rabbits and scare them away from your garden and hostas each time it goes on.

-This is an option if you don’t have dogs or cats in your home because it can negatively impact them too.
+This is an option if you don’t have dogs or cats in your home because it can negatively impact them, too.
 This device emits a high-frequency sound when it goes on that humans can’t hear.
 However, it can be more than enough to scare rabbits away.
 A lot of these devices work up to 12 meters away from your hostas, so this gives them a wide berth, and you’ll need an AC power adaptor.
 Some run on batteries.

 These devices usually have a very low profile that allows you to sick them into the dirt right near your plants.
-They’re unobtrusive, won’t create and eye-sore, and they have very low maintenance requirements.
+They’re unobtrusive, won’t create an eye-sore, and they have very low maintenance requirements.
 You can get a few and line the perimeter around your hostas with them.

 Simply having animals around your plants and outside is usually enough to scare the rabbits off and keep them well away from your plants.
 Maybe you have an outdoor cat who likes to prowl through the plants and hang out on your porch.
-If so, no rabbit will come near it if they can smell the cat because they know that cats are natural predators.
+If so, no rabbit will come near it if they can smell the cat because they know cats are natural predators.

 Dogs are another great deterrent, especially if you have outside ones.
-Dogs tend to leave their scents all over the yards, and rabbits don’t like the smell.
+Dogs leave their scents all over the yards, and rabbits don’t like the smell.
 They can also be very loud, and loud noises will scare rabbits away as soon as they hear them.
 Your dog may even bark when they see the rabbits.